89114835261/html-start-pack/README.md

 ---

-For use in your projects, click the button above or
+For use in your projects, click the button "use this template" or

 `git clone git@github.com:89114835261/html-start-pack.git`